 “This quiet, small community has been thrust the forefront of everyone’s daily conversation.
 And that’s quite unfortunate.
 Because there is a complete different side of this community,” LaFollete said.

-While four remaining militants linger on at the refuge, there’s no clear sign of when the occupation will end, or what the future of Burns might look like.
+, there’s no clear sign of when the occupation will end, or what the future of Burns might look like.

 People like Sally Hendry, who led the orange ribbon-tying effort, said they want to start the healing process in Burns sooner rather than later.